karuna-sagar/Node-Farm/README.md

 # Node-Farm 🚜🌽

 Node-Farm is a mini project built with Node.js and the File System module that simulates a farm.
-Users can browse various farm items, view details about vegetables, and even make a purchase.
+Users can browse various farm items, view details about vegetables.

 ## Technologies Used 🛠️